 Hi and welcome to The Interrobong.
 My name is Paulomi and here, I chronicle and share my updates, stories, trials, tactics and tips on leading a healthy, happy, productive and inspired life ❤

 In my work life, I have worn a few different hats.
 Trained in and having practiced Architecture for more than a decade, in India and then the UK, circumstances brought me into the world of marketing, PR, Communications and writing, to managing campaigns, each of it thoroughly creative and extremely enjoyable.
 But nothing prepared me for the job of a lifetime – being a Mum.
-It’s been a little over two years, and each day has been equally challenging, exhausting, different and rewarding, in a way I could never have thought possible.
+It’s been a little over three years, and each day has been equally challenging, exhausting, different and rewarding, in a way I could never have thought possible.

 Having lived in various parts of India for the major part of my life (but never Bengal, except on holidays), I made a huge life(style) shift, and moved to Coventry, UK, where I now live with my husband, SJ and the little one.
 And less than a year ago, we took a major step towards adulting – we bought the ‘old, new house’- a project as demanding of our time and attention as our darling daughter.
 In all of this, I somehow have managed to remain the inquisitive, interrogative Bengali, who loves to procrastinate, read, travel, eat, cook, create, speak and question the world around me, and some more.
 Oh!
 And click pictures, and decorate, and shop… Ergo, enter Blogland to seek some more love and attention.
 So, you can expect new blog content a handful of times a week on The Interrobong.

 So, what should you expect here?